-Variation theory can help develop pupils’ analytical and problem solving skills.
-Pupils can train their minds to look for particular properties as well as pull out anomalies.
-It is a great way to get pupils to really digest and think about the information they receive.
+Variation theory can help develop students’ analytical and problem solving skills.
+Students can train their minds to look for particular properties as well as pull out anomalies.
+It is a great way to get students to really digest and think about the information they receive.

 Showing examples which are different AND the same is extremely important.
 A great method to stick to is showing a standard example, a non-standard example and a non-example.

 The two main types of variation theory are procedural variation and conceptual variation.
 As the names suggest, procedural variation changes the procedure in which things are carried out, whereas in conceptual variation the presentation of information is what changes.

 Enjoyed this?
 Why not try our ‘How I Wish I’d Taught Math’ series, inspired by Craig Barton’s bestselling book:

 - Direct Instruction And Rosenshine Principles of Instruction